negative-spaces/negative-spaces.github.io/plateaus/pages.md

 # Framing a story
 [writing space](./framing.md)

-TLDR framing field-- problematics of when all potential for encoutner For me, the field is not a site separate from where spatial analyses are produced, maps rendered, and urban geography written. intelligibility quotes barad 82?
+Tell the story from my perspective of a situated dialogue TLDR framing field-- problematics of when all potential for encoutner For me, the field is not a site separate from where spatial analyses are produced, maps rendered, and urban geography written. intelligibility quotes barad 82?
 182?